Eligibility for survivors' benefits

 Whether or not a person works, the contributory period begins in the month following his or her 18th birthday, or on 1 January 1966 if he or she turned 18 before that date.

-The contributory period used to calculate the benefits ends at the end of the first of the following months:
+The contributory period used to calculate a benefit ends at the end of the first of the following months:

-• the month preceding the one in which payment of a retirement pension under the Plan begins
+• the month preceding the one during which payment of a retirement pension under the Plan began

-It is possible that certain months will not be taken into account when calculating the contributory period, which could give entitlement to a benefit or even increase the amount if they are:
+Certain months might not be taken into account when calculating the contributory period, which could give the contributor's family entitlement to a benefit or even increase the amount if they are:

-• months during which the contributor is entitled to a disability pension under the Québec Pension Plan or the Canada Pension Plan or an income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST).
+• months during which the contributor received a disability pension under the Québec Pension Plan or the Canada Pension Plan or an unreduced income replacement indemnity from the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST);

 Other eligible contributions